-Figure 7 below shows the relative chum salmon performance of the fleet for the 2023 B-season.
-During the 2023 B-season, there was one statistically poor performing vessel that was also a repeat vessel outlier for chum salmon from 2022 and will be the first vessel penalized under the new 2022 IPA revisions for chum salmon.
-The average bycatch rate in the B-season was 8.3 chum per 100 tons of pollock catch.
-The disincentive to chronic poor bycatch performance is now in the second season of implementation, and effects are already being realized.
-This is because vessels have strong incentive to change fishing behavior to avoid being an outlier in any consecutive seasons, because although a vessel might have long periods of good relative bycatch performance, one lightning strike trawl can render it an outlier in any given season.
+Figure 8 below shows the relative chum salmon performance of the fleet for the 2024 B season.
+During the 2024 B season, there was one statistically poor performing vessel and the vessel that was penalized in 2023 ended the 2024 season with the best chum salmon bycatch rate in the fleet, demonstrating that penalties were effective.
+The average bycatch rate in the B season was 2.3 chum per 100 tons of pollock catch.
+The incentive to avoid chronic poor bycatch performance is now in the third season of implementation, and effects have already been realized.
+This is because vessels have a strong incentive to change fishing behavior to avoid being an outlier in consecutive seasons, because although a vessel might have long periods of good relative bycatch performance, one lightning strike trawl can render it an outlier in any given season.
 Given a constant abundance of salmon and pollock over time, the outlier provision should encourage a shift in the distribution of vessel bycatch performance to the left.

-Figure 6.
-Fleetwide Chinook bycatch ratio distribution for 2023 fishing seasons.
+Figure 7.
+Fleetwide Chinook bycatch ratio distribution for 2024 fishing seasons.
 Circles denote outlier vessels.

-Figure 7.
-Fleetwide chum bycatch ratio distribution for the 2023 B-season.
+Figure 8.
+Fleetwide chum bycatch ratio distribution for the 2024 B season.
 Circles denote outlier vessel.